 05 of 08

 Spend an unforgettable night aboard the 1882 square-rigged sailing ship Joseph Conrad.
 The Anchor Watch Overnight Youth Group Program at Connecticut's Mystic Seaport starts with an evening walk through the museum's 19th-century village.
-Then, choose from a variety of evening activities such as a planetarium show or making sailors' crafts.
+Then, participate in a variety of evening activities such as a planetarium show and making sailors' crafts.
 After breakfast at the Galley Restaurant, climb the ship's rigging or explore this living history museum's many buildings and exhibits.
-Overnights can be scheduled Friday or Saturday, March through May and September through November.
+Overnights can be scheduled Friday or Saturday, mid-March through early June and September through mid-November.

 06 of 08

 At the Ecotarium in Worcester, Massachusetts, school, scout and other youth groups can have this indoor-outdoor museum to themselves for a night of exploration.
-"Night Journeys" feature an up-close animal encounter, hands-on activities, a digital planetarium show and the chance to "camp" among the exhibits.
-Choose from four different themes ranging from Astronomy to Sea Creatures.
+Themed "Night Journeys" feature animal observations, hands-on activities, a digital planetarium show and the chance to "camp" among the exhibits.
+Choose from five different themes ranging from Stars & Space to Ocean Life.
 Smaller groups can participate in special Girls' Night Out or Boys' Night Out overnight adventures.

 07 of 08

-The New Children's Museum in West Hartford, Connecticut, can accommodate groups of up to 100 for its Overnight Experience programs.
+The Children's Museum in West Hartford, Connecticut, can accommodate groups of up to 100 for its Overnight Experience programs.
 The minimum number of participants is 60.
-Designed particularly for scout groups and available on select Friday and Saturday nights, these overnight stays feature science activities, time to explore the museum and a snack and a Science Dome planetarium show before bedtime, plus breakfast and more time to explore in the morning.
+Designed for children in grades 1 through 6, particularly scout groups, and available on select nights, these overnight stays feature science activities, time to explore the museum and its wildlife sanctuary and a snack and a Science Dome planetarium show before bedtime, plus breakfast and more time to explore in the morning.

 08 of 08

 When the Montshire Museum of Science in Norwich, Vermont, closes for the night, adventures begin for scout, school and youth groups.
-Designed for students in first grade through middle school, Camp-Ins are available October through May and feature indoor and outdoor activities.
-When campers awake, they can spend the entire next day exploring the museum if they'd like, and they receive free passes for return visits, too.
+Designed for students in first grade through middle school, Camp-Ins are available on select dates October through May and feature indoor and outdoor activities.
+When campers awake, they can spend the entire next day exploring the museum if they'd like.